MrCodeInc/YOUCANTSEEME.js/README.md

 A simple javascript bookmarklet to hide almost all images on a webpage.

 # HOW TO INSTALL.
-Copy the code in the YOUCANTSEEME.js file and then make a new bookmark paste in the code as the destination of your new bookmark and save it.
+Copy the code in the YOUCANTSEEME.js file and then make a new bookmark.
+Paste in the code as the destination of your new bookmark and save it.
 Now just click the bookmark and it should work.

 # HOW TO SHOW IMAGES AGAIN.